information-sharing-networks/.github/profile/README.md

+⚠️ *This and all associated organisational repositories are a part of the Ecosystem of Trust pilots initiative at this time and as such this is all innovation based work and thinking.*

 # Information Sharing Networks

 A collaborative alliance across government, industry and academia building an open scalable, extensible, repeatable and sustainable information sharing toolkit.